 - Post and maintain a resume on the Office of Personnel Management online system

 - A personal statement of purpose describing your career plans in information assurance and your commitment to public service

 - The names of two UTCS faculty members we can contact for an academic reference

-*The UT Austin Department of Computer Science is not currently accepting applications for the SFS program.
-Please check back in Spring 2020.
+The UT Austin Department of Computer Science is currently accepting applications for the SFS program.
+Please submit application materials to firstname.lastname@example.org by September 18, 2020.

 - Can I apply before I'm admitted to UT Austin?
 No, only students admitted to and enrolled in the UT Austin Department of Computer Science (UTCS) may apply.

 - When do I apply?
 If you are a UTCS student, you should apply the semester before you begin your junior or senior year.

 - Can students in the five-year master's program participate in SFS?
 Yes.

 - Can traditional master's students or PhD students participate?
 Master's students in their final year may apply.